-One or more of these may be at play in your life, really tilting the scales in favor of you suffering from more PMS related symptoms than you should be.
+One or more of these may be at play in your life, really tilting the scales in favor of you suffering from more PMS-related symptoms than you should be.

-This said, here are some natural treatment methods that you’ll want to look into.
+Here are some natural treatment methods that you’ll want to look into.

 Water, Water, Water

 As odd as it may sound, to help deal with the bloating, focus on getting more water into your day.
-The more water you take in, the better your body will be able to let go of the water its holding.
+The more water you take in, the better your body will be able to let go of the water it’s holding.
 Then you should notice much less water retention overall2.

 For this reason, try to choose plain water whenever possible.
-Even things like juice should be off the table during this time as the extra sugar can aggravate your symptoms even more.
+Even things like juice should be off the table during this time, as the extra sugar can aggravate your symptoms even more.

 Consuming More Plant-Based Foods

 Another trick you can do to help better manage your PMS symptoms is loading up on fresh fruits and vegetables during this time.
-Chances are when PMS hits, you get food cravings for a wide array of processed foods.
-Deep-fried foods, sugary foods, and basically anything else that could be lumped into the ‘unhealthy category’.
+Chances are, when PMS hits, you get food cravings for a wide array of processed foods.
+Deep-fried foods, sugary foods, and basically anything else that could be lumped into the ‘unhealthy category.

 Fight these urges.
-While having ‘cheat treat’ here and there when you’re dealing with PMS is fine, if you take in too much of these types of foods, it will make your symptoms worse3.
+While having a ‘cheat treat’ here and there when you’re dealing with PMS is fine, if you take in too much of these types of foods, it will make your symptoms worse3.